Protocol Implementation Guide

 Step 5: Register SPI Provider

-Create src/main/resources/META-INF/services/com.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider:
+Create src/main/resources/META-INF/services/org.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider:

 1